DeCaPa/appsec-acronyms/README.md

 # appsec-acronyms

 An alphabetical listing of (mostly) appSec-related acronyms, initialisms, and abbreviations.
 Intended to help make sense out of the alphabet soup of AppSec & InfoSec abbreviations, and geek speak in general.
 Each has a Google link to the term to help get started with additional detail and meaning.
 In some cases, a brief explanation is provided.

+I've also included an [AWS](#aws) section which may be helpful to those just getting started out using AWS

 | [A](#A) | [B](#B) | [C](#C) | [D](#D) | [E](#E) | [F](#F)
 | [G](#G) | [H](#H) | [I](#I) | J | K | L
 | [M](#M) | [N](#N) | [O](#O) | [P](#P) | [Q](#Q) | [R](#R)
 | [S](#S) | T | [U](#U) | V | [W](#W) | [X](#X)
 | Y | Z |

 ## A